siriscmv/invite-management-docs/terms/TOS.md

 ## Branding

-The name "Invite Management" or its logo MUST NOT be used in a way that is harmful to the brand, such as attempting to scam users and attempt to cause any harm to another user or any other malicious intent.
+The name "Invite Management" or its logo MUST NOT be used in a way that is harmful to the brand, such as attempting to scam users or any other malicious intent.

 ## Termination